vbetsch/locklite/README.md

 ### Installation

+1. Create a `.env` file by copying the example file `.env.example` file.
+Replace the default values with your own.

-You need to install NodeJS packages
+2. You need to install NodeJS packages

 ```shell
 npm install